Is a Self-Managed Super Fund right for you?

 What is a Self-Managed Super Fund?

-An SMSF can have up to six members, and each member must be a trustee or director of the corporate trustee.
+An SMSF can have up to six members, and each member must generally be a trustee or director of the corporate trustee.
 This means you’re legally responsible for the fund’s decisions and compliance with laws such as superannuation and tax.

 Benefits of managing your own super